 - The password must be 8 to 32 characters in length.

-- The password must contain at least three of the following types of characters: uppercase letters, lowercase letters, digits, and special characters.
+- The password must contain at least three of the following types of characters: uppercase letters, lowercase letters, numbers, and special characters.

 - The allowed special characters are as follows: